Spizzenergi: Spizz's early years / Spizzoil

 Spizz attended Arden School, Knowle, near Solihull, a comprehensive school in the West Midlands, and was inspired by the burgeoning punk rock movement.
 After a Siouxsie and the Banshees gig at Barbarella's in Birmingham, he jumped on stage and sang, leading to a recording deal.
 He was already performing (solo) by 1977.
 Spizz soon got together with like-minded guitarist Pete Petrol (real name Pete O'Dowd), with whom he released a few singles during the height of punk's popularity.
 In 1978 Palmolive, drummer with the Slits, joined the band, then named Spizzoil, for a few gigs.

-The band supported Siouxsie and the Banshees, among others, and later toured as a headline act in many European countries.
+The band supported Siouxsie and the Banshees on tour in 1978 in the UK.

-Their lineup in late 1979 consisted of Spizz on vocals and guitar, Mark Coalfield on keyboard and vocals, Dave Scott on guitar, Jim Solar (real name James Little) on bass guitar and Hero Shima (real name Suresh Singh) on drums.
+Their lineup in late 1979 consisted of Spizz on vocals and guitar, Mark Coalfield on keyboard and vocals, Dave Scott on guitar, Jim Solar on bass guitar and Hero Shima on drums.
 With a distinctively new wave sound, as Spizzenergi they became the first number one band on the newly formed UK Indie Singles Chart in January 1980.
-BBC Radio 1 disc jockey John Peel described "Where's Captain Kirk?" as "the best Star Trek associated song".
-Spizz created the artwork for the single cover using felt pens.
-This was the peak of Spizz's commercial popularity.
+BBC Radio 1 disc jockey John Peel would later describe "Where's Captain Kirk?" as "the only Star Trek tribute worth of the Enterprise's jukebox".

 This lineup continued as Athletico Spizz 80, gaining a considerable following.
-They became the only band to sell out the Marquee Club for five consecutive nights (with a sixth alcohol-free, matinee show).
+They became the only band to sell out the Marquee Club for five consecutive nights.
 "Where's Captain Kirk?" was featured in the 1981 live music film Urgh!
 A Music War.
-This material was shown occasionally on late-night American cable TV, and may have helped prolong Spizz's fame.
 The band released an album entitled Do a Runner on A&M Records, to mixed reviews.

 When Lu Edmonds joined the lineup in 1981, the band changed its name to the Spizzles.
 The group released a record called Spikey Dream Flowers, which cemented the group's sonic image as science-fiction weirdos.
 Two final 1982 singles, this time as Spizzenergi 2, "Megacity 3" and "Jungle Fever", were the swan song of Spizz in the 1980s.
 By 1982, the second wave of punk in the UK was over, and post-punk bands were taking over the indie music scene.

-Spizz was noted for his annual name change policy, which ceased when the Guinness Book of Records failed to recognise his claim that he had recorded and released the greatest number of recordings under different names (though the book's deputy editor, Shelagh Thomas, nevertheless confessed to owning "Where's Captain Kirk?").
+Spizz changed his band's name every year.
+Spizz reports that he attempted to be recognised by the Guinness Book of Records as the act to have released records under the most names, but was told that this would be "too specialised."

 American stadium rockers R.E.M. (who started their band in the early 1980s) recorded a limited edition version of "Where's Captain Kirk?" in 1992, which they gave to fan club members.